 To my surprise, I didn’t miss my phone.
 I realized phones yell and flash.
 They demand attention at unannounced, frequent intervals.
 They deliver harmful news and urgent problems.
 They're like poorly trained toddlers.

 During my five days there, my company kept running.
 The news cycle remained horrifying and my family remained healthy.
 Everything was as it had been before.

 At some point, I realized I liked being silent and so I figured my only recourse was to become a mountain woman.
 But I also knew from researching social connection that focusing too much on yourself leads to unhappiness.
 Plus, as a hermit, I wouldn’t see my family.
-And I was suddenly worried I’d never see Taylor Swift again.

 The aftermath: I actually turned into a mountain woman

 Just kidding.
 But it took me a few days to readjust to the speaking and phone-using world.
 People looked like they were on fast forward, planning the next outing, even at the next outing.

 Unplugging showed me what I’d look like without electronics or anxiety.
 I looked good.
 When I got back, I no longer felt a pressing need to say the right thing or quash moments of silence.

 But over the next week, I recognized the old feeling of my chest tightening around people.
 Two weeks later, all the little things that came to be interesting were boring again—with so many things to do, who cared about turkeys?
 And before I knew it, I was at a restaurant, planning the next dinner.